release-tools/build-clerk/jenkins-plugin/README.md

-Build Bouncer Jenkins plugin
+Build Clerk Jenkins plugin
 ============================

-Reports build status to a Build Bouncer server.
+Reports build status to a Build Clerk server.

 This plugin supports use as both a classic Jenkins post-build step, as well as Jenkins pipeline step.

 ## Installation

-Build the plugin file `build-bouncer.hpi` by running this command from the root of the repository:
+Build the plugin file `build-clerk.hpi` by running this command from the root of the repository:

     ./gradlew jpi

 The HPI file built to:

-    jenkins-plugin/build/libs/build-bouncer.hpi
+    jenkins-plugin/build/libs/build-clerk.hpi

 Upload this in the 'Advanced' tab of the Jenkins 'Manage Plugins' page.